 Foundation-run Gateway Service

 Third parties may connect directly to the Foundation-run Gateway Service, although this service is rate-limited.
 Because the Gateway Service must be available for the world at large, this protection limits the amount of demand a single person or application can place on it.
 We do not recommend third parties who might expect significant demand to use the Foundation-run Gateway Service.
-Instead, those third parties should configure their own implementation of a Full Node and Network Gateway for their own use.
+Instead, those third parties should configure their own implementation of a Radix Node and Network Gateway for their own use.